Back to Top

 Understanding the council-manager form of government

-The duties, responsibilities, and authority of the mayor in a particular city depend on the laws of the state it's in, its form of government, its city charter (if home rule), and to an extent, informally, tradition and precedent.
+The duties, responsibilities, and authority of the mayor in a particular city depend on the laws of the state it's in, its form of government, its city charter (if home rule), and to an extent, informally, on tradition and precedent.

-On TV shows, mayors are inevitably of the "strong mayor" type - they run the city; they have all the power.
+On TV, mayors are inevitably of the "strong mayor" type - they run the city; they have all the power.
 They hire and fire city department heads, summon the police to do their bidding, can approve or kill proposed legislation, have veto power over council decisions, and unilaterally decide whether a development project gets the green light.
 In some major metropolitan cities such as Chicago and New York, it actually works that way.

 The mayor's relationship with other councilmembers

-Due to state laws regarding "walking quorums" (discussion outside of a public meeting with members of the governing body in numbers of a quorum - in our case, between four or more members), the mayor cannot legally directly communicate with all councilmembers about city matters except in an open meeting when those items are posted on the agenda.
+Due to state laws regarding "walking quorums" (discussion outside of a public meeting with members of the governing body in numbers of a quorum - in our case, between four or more members), the mayor cannot legally directly communicate with all other councilmembers about city matters except in an open meeting when those items are posted on the agenda.

 Casual chats over coffee about upcoming agenda items are verboten once it's been discussed with two other members.
 Even city matters that might or could possibly come before the council at some point are off-limits.